petruz/petruz-cluster/README.md

 ```

 #### Create the secret
-Create the secret that will be use by the kustomize controller
+Create the secret that will be used by the kustomize controller

 ```shell
 cat age.agekey |